celer-network/sgn-v2-networks/docs/validator.md

 sudo systemctl start sgnd.service
 ```

+7. Now the node should start the "fast sync" process where it replays and verifies all historical
-7. Monitor `tendermint.log` and wait for the node to sync:
+transactions starting from genesis.
+Monitor `tendermint.log` for the process:

 ```sh
 tail -f /var/log/sgnd/tendermint.log
 ```

-You can tell the node is synced when new blocks show up about every 5 seconds.
+You can tell the node is synced when new blocks start showing up about every 5 seconds.

+Alternatively, you can check out [state sync](state_sync.md) for a faster but not so much trustless way of syncing your node.

 ## Claim validator status